opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

 That's all!
 We're ready to go.

-> For more information about alert configuration in Milestone XProtect, please refer to the [XProtect VMS Administrator Manual](https://doc.milestonesys.com/2021R1/en-US/portal/htm/chapter-page-mc-administrator-manual.htm).
+> NOTE: For more information about alert configuration in Milestone XProtect, please refer to the [XProtect VMS Administrator Manual](https://doc.milestonesys.com/2021R1/en-US/portal/htm/chapter-page-mc-administrator-manual.htm).

 ## Run the Media Server process